A Debut Y.A. novel

 One | determination

-“Turn green, damn it,” she commands the traffic light, sweat gathering on her forehead.
-“If I’m running after the bus as it leaves, they’ll all laugh their gorgeous heads off.”
+“Turn green, damn it,” she commands a traffic light, beads of sweat gathering on her forehead.
+“If I have to run after the bus as it leaves, they’ll all laugh their gorgeous heads off.”

 Other Projects